How to get your book reviewed by a book reviewer. For free.

 So you finally did it, you wrote that book!
 Congratulations!
 That’s huge and impressive and an incredible feat all on it’s own.

-Book reviewers want to be found!
+Book reviewers and book bloggers want to be found!
 They’re all over Goodreads, Instagram, and Twitter.
 But that’s not the best place to find them.
 There are a few main book blogger lists and registries that are searchable and kept up to date that are great places for you to start.
+All of the reviewers here want to review your book!
 These ones are free to join for bloggers and free to access for authors.
 Don’t pay for names.

 Organized by book reviewers name and includes links to their websites and review policies as well as what genres they accept and where they post reviews.